gmac/schema-stitching-handbook/stitching-directives-sdl/README.md

 }
 ```

-Here the `@key` directive specified a base selection set for the merged type, and then the `@merge(keyField: "id")` directive marks the merger query&mdash;specifying that the `id` field should be picked from the original object as the query argument.
+Here the `@key` directive specifies a base selection set for the merged type, and the `@merge(keyField: "id")` directive marks a merger query&mdash;specifying that the `id` field should be picked from the original object as the query argument.

 ### Picked keys array